In Our Community

 Habitat for Humanity

-Since 1990, First Presbyterian Church has built seven homes (six alone and our most recent one, number seven, with Graham and Bethany Presbyterian Churches).
-In addition, FPC has provided valuable support to this ministry—volunteers, hospitality and lodging for visiting groups, facilities use, and prayer support.
-Opportunities abound for members to get involved with Habitat.
+Since 1990, First Presbyterian Church has partnered with neighboring churches and built many homes in Alamance County.
+FPC has also provided valuable support to this ministry—volunteers, hospitality and lodging for visiting groups, facilities use, and prayer support.
+Keep an eye on the church calendar for build dates and the Women’s Build!